 Rear-Window Closed Captioning System, primarily for patrons who are deaf or hard of hearing.

 Plexiglass reflector panels are available at the Fels Planetarium on the first floor.
 Currently, closed captioning is offered for "Wildest Weather in the Solar System."
 The plexiglass panel is placed on the arm of a seat that is located in the back of the Planetarium.
 The visitor positions the plexiglass panel to reflect text projected from the rear of the theater.
 The captions appear on the reflector at almost any angle the patron desires, depending on placement of the panel.
 All Planetarium shows are captioned with exception of the "Sky Tonight" which is a live show.

 Visitors should stop at the Information Booth for a program sheet listing show times.
 Please inform the Information Booth staff, which show you are planning to attend so they can inform the console operator and arrive 10 - 15 minutes before the posted show time to ensure distribution of the reflectors.

 Wheelchair Accessible Entrances and Seating

-Accessible entrances to The Franklin Institute are located at the 20th Street business entrance via ramp from the parking garage into the Bartol Atrium.
+Accessible entrances to The Franklin Institute are located at the 20th Street business entrance or via the parking garage elevators into the Bartol Atrium.

 Entrance for the Tuttleman IMAX® Theater is via the IMAX® exit, 3rd level atrium.
 The door will open approximately 10 minutes prior to show time.

-For more information about accessibility, or to request accommodations please contact the special needs department.
+For more information about accessibility, or to request accommodations please contact the Guest Services department.

 Phone: 215.448.1226 Voice/TTY